mARTin-64/Head_On_2/README.md

   Code was written by Martin Živica.
   Date: October/November, 2019.

-  Game AI is not yes finished.
+  Game AI is not yet finished.